BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

   initAlias(alias, driver, connectArgs, pool=False, verbose=False)

-``driver`` must be the name of a driver registered with PyDO; the built-in ones are currently "mysql", "psycopg", and "sqlite".
+``driver`` must be the name of a driver registered with PyDO; the built-in ones are currently "mysql", "psycopg", "sqlite", "mssql", and "oracle".  ``connectArgs`` are arguments to pass to the underlying DBAPI driver's ``connect()`` function; you can pass a tuple of positional args, a dictionary of keyword args, or a single object that will be treated like a tuple of length 1. ``pool`` is an optional connection pool; if you want one, you can either pass a ``ConnectionPool`` instance or something with a compatible ``connect()`` method, or a true value, in which case a default ``ConnectionPool`` will be created.
+By default no pool is used.
-``connectArgs`` are arguments to pass to the underlying DBAPI driver's ``connect()`` function; you can pass a tuple of positional args, a dictionary of keyword args, or a single object that will be treated like a tuple of length 1. ``pool`` is an optional connection pool; if you want one, you can either pass a ``ConnectionPool`` instance or something with a compatible ``connect()`` method, or a true value, in which case a default ``ConnectionPool`` will be created.
-By default no pool is used.  ``verbose`` is whether or not to log the generated SQL; by default no logging is done.
+``verbose`` is whether or not to log the generated SQL; by default no logging is done.

 The class method ``PyDO.getDBI()`` returns a database interface object (an instance of a driver-specific ``pydo.dbi.DBIBase`` subclass),